diambra/arena/README.md

 - Paths to `mame/` and `diambraEnvLib/` folders are needed, if you move them from the downloaded archive, make sure to update them accordingly
 - Watch our <a href="https://diambra.artificialtwin.com/downloadenv/#tutorials" target="_blank">tutorials</a> for a step by step walkthrough
 - Join our <a href="https://discord.gg/YSBjtmvefc" target="_blank">Discord server</a> to interact with other developers and share ideas and questions, or simply have a chat!

+## Support and Troubleshoot

+The fastest way to receive support is by joining DIAMBRA <a href="https://discord.gg/YSBjtmvefc" target="_blank">Discord server</a> and use the dedicated channel.

+### Common known problems

+- If you are receiving the Runtime error "An attempt has been made to start a new process before the current process has finished its bootstrapping phase." when running python scripts extracted from notebooks, you can fix it placing `if __name__ == '__main__':` after modules import in the script.

 ## Citation
 ```